-In order to illustrate the feasibility of the proposed simplified model and examine its usefulness, we compared the paired results of responses for the IPEP and the simplified approaches for both the short- and long-term perspectives.
+To illustrate the feasibility of the proposed simplified model and examine its usefulness, we compared the paired results of responses for the IPEP and the simplified approaches for both the short- and long-term perspectives.
 Table 6 shows the simplified model's measurement variables, exploratory factor analysis (EFA) component loadings, percentage of variance explained, and internal reliabilities.
-The EFA results revealed that financial and non-financial measures load onto two distinct factors for both time frames.
-In addition, the Cronbach's alphas of all constructs exceed the .6 threshold value (Bagozzi and Yi, 1988), which indicates acceptable internal reliability in this exploratory study.
-Finally, we utilized the EFA component loadings as weights in calculating combined factor scores to represent the overall financial and non-financial export performance for each participant.
+The EFA results revealed that financial and nonfinancial measures load onto two distinct factors for both time frames.
+In addition, the Cronbach's alphas of all constructs exceed the .6 threshold value (Bagozzi and Yi 1988), which indicates acceptable internal reliability in this exploratory study.
+Finally, we utilized the EFA component loadings as weights in calculating combined factor scores to represent the overall financial and nonfinancial export performance for each participant.